-On May 1, 2018, Solstice provided details of its 2018 exploration program (the "Program") on its 100% owned, 806 km2 Kahuna Gold Project ("Kahuna" the "Project") and an updated interpretation on the Project.
+On May 1, 2018, Solstice provided details of its 2018 exploration program (the "Program") on its 100% owned, 806 km Kahuna Gold Project ("Kahuna" the "Project") and an updated interpretation on the Project.
 The Program consisted of winter and summer programs with a combined goal to further define drill targets in high priority areas of the Project and to daylight additional targets.

-A winter RAB drilling program was carried out between April 25 and May 23, 2018.
+An orientation winter RAB drilling program was carried out between April 25 and May 23, 2018.
 A total of 6 target areas were tested, in 69 shallow drill holes.
 The objective of the drilling program was to test for favourable rock types in areas covered by glacial till.
-The program successfully confirmed the presence of meta-sediments (Including Banded Iron Formation "BIF", the dominant gold host at the adjacent Meliadine deposit) and meta-volcanics near magnetic anomalies at the base of overburden.
+The program successfully confirmed the presence of meta-sediments (Including Banded Iron Formation "BIF", the dominant gold host at the adjacent Meliadine deposit) and meta-volcanics near magnetic anomalies at the base of overburden but the relatively high cost involved with the survey limited its utility in future exploration.

-Concurrent with the RAB drilling program, a total of 1,675 line kilometres of 25 m spaced ground magnetics were completed over the North Zone.
+Concurrent with the RAB drilling program, a total of 1,675 line kilometres of 25 m spaced ground magnetics were completed over the North Area.

 Gold grain analysis of 627 till samples, collected during the summer of 2017, was completed.
-Gold was confirmed in 521 of 637 samples, collected over a 330 km2 area.
-The till data correlate well with gold bearing rock samples that are located upice from the gold bearing tills and indicate that the till data are clearly defining follow up target areas that will be examined during the 2018 summer mapping, rock and till sampling program (For additional details, please see the Company's news release, dated June 19, 2018).
+Gold was confirmed in 521 of 627 samples, collected over a 330 km area.
+The till data correlate well with gold bearing rock samples that are located upice from the gold bearing tills and indicate that the till data are clearly defining follow up target areas that were be examined during the 2018 summer mapping, rock and till sampling program (For additional details, please see the Company's news release, dated June 19, 2018).